ethereum/EIPs/EIPS/eip-erc20-swiss-compl.md

 }
 ```

-The ERCtoBeAssigned extends ERC-20.
+The ERC-2980 extends [ERC-20](./eip-20.md).
 Due to the indivisible nature of asset tokens, the decimals number MUST be zero.

 ### Whitelist and Frozenlist